 “Repeat Rom-Com narcissism” is an interesting one, and it can really fly under your radar.
 They love a good romance flick, and the way they see it, their lives should look just like one!
 These narcissists are so wrapped up in the “pretty” part of the relationship that they believe the whole thing should look that way.
 See, just like anyone else, narcissists can have some pretty big romantic fantasies.

 - The Rom-Com romantic type will do the candlelight dinner and flowers thing early in the relationship.

 - Note about these types – they often repeat the same romantic gestures in each relationship.
-They may even use the same pet names, frequent the same restaurants and repeat the same experiences with each supply.
+They may even use the same pet names, frequent the same restaurants, and repeat the same experiences with each supply.
 It’s like for them, the romantic comedy of it all is that the story doesn’t change while the source of supply (aka the “significant other”) is interchangeable.

-Controlling Narcissist: They need to be in control and gradually they will start to take over in all kinds of areas of your life.
+The controlling narcissist needs to be in control and gradually they will start to take over in all kinds of areas of your life.